-Small business lending in FY2012 set a record with the Small Business Loan Program closing 50 new loans totaling $7.4 million.
 Small business loans can be made for as much as $350,000 and may provide financing for both fixed assets and working capital.
 Small business lending has been the fastest growing segment of the VEDA portfolio in the last several years.

 Some years ago, VEDA worked with the Administration and Legislative leaders to ensure Vermont’s burgeoning software and technology sector grew in Vermont and stayed in Vermont.
 Given that technology company assets are usually in the form of intellectual property or other “soft” assets, lending to these types of companies is often difficult.
 The State of Vermont committed $500,000 of “Full Faith and Credit” to back a Technology Loan Program at VEDA.
 VEDA continues to make Technology loans, but without the use of additional reserves.

 Travel and tourism is an extremely important sector, as it imports capital into Vermont.
 As its importance to Vermont’s economy grew, VEDA’s lending criteria were expanded in the early 1990’s to include the travel and tourism sector.
-Hotels, lodging and skiing facilities account for 68% of the total Travel and Tourism portfolio.

 Taken as a whole, the healthcare industry is one of Vermont’s largest employers.
 VEDA has a small program that helps businesses in the healthcare sector with financing for the conversion to electronic records.
 VEDA’s 504 program can also be used to assist businesses in this sector with real estate or equipment purchases.